-- If you see a pop-up message, you can select the correct website character encoding from the dropdown menu then click Edit.
+- If you see a pop-up message, you can click the dropdown menu to set character encoding as needed then click Edit.

 - If you are directly taken to the file editor, you can click the drop-down menu from the top and choose your preferred website character encoding.

 - Click the Re-open button and the editor will reload with your chosen website encoding.
 Now, the code for your file should display properly.